 An engine needs air to breath.
 If there is an obstruction to the airflow into the engine, it has to work harder and burn more fuel to meet the demand of your foot pressing on the gas pedal.
-A dirty air filter can have a big negative impact on engine performance as well as on your fuel economy.
+A dirty air filter can have a big impact on engine performance as well as on your fuel economy.
 Fortunately, they are very easy to replace and you can buy them at any Wal-Mart or auto parts store.
-Usually they should be replaced when the oil is changed, but they may need to be replaced sooner if you drive in dusty or sandy environments.
+They should be replaced when the oil is changed, but they may need to be replaced sooner if you drive in dusty or sandy environments.
 A clean air filter can make a huge difference on you fuel economy.

 Fuel Savings: $.05 – $.10/Gallon

 Make sure you use the recommended oil grade for you vehicle.
 You want the oil to provide protection to your engine, but using too heavy an oil can create more friction which means your engine has to work harder.
 For example, using 10W-30 motor oil in an engine designed to use 5W-30 can lower your gas mileage by 1-2 percent.